queen-Lenocka/queen-Lenocka.github.io/about/about.md

 ![the path](../assets/Affliction1.jpg "Intro")

 ### Mahjong
 This game was made for school project.
 I've learned to create a game from scratch at OpenGL, using gravitation, phong lighting and more.
-It was fun to make my own graphics, even though they were nowhere near perfect.
+It was fun to make my own graphics.

 ## Dragons and Dungeons
 ![dnd](../assets/dnd.JPG "Dragons and Dungeons")